-Operating Income from Continuing Operations Operating Margin Net Earnings (Loss) Attributable to Quad/Graphics Common Shareholders Earnings (Loss) Per Share Attributable to Quad/ Graphics Common Shareholders- Diluted For the Year Ended December 31, 2011 \$ 156.9 3.6 % \$ (46.9) \$ (1.00) 2012 Restructuring, Impairment and Transaction-Related Charges (1) (118.3) (2.9)% (71.0) (1.50) 2011 Restructuring, Impairment and Transaction-Related Charges (2) 114.0 2.6 % 68.4 1.45 Decrease in Interest Expense (3) N/A N/A 14.4 0.31 Loss on Debt Extinguishment in 2011 (4) N/A N/A 20.4 0.43 Decrease in Income Tax Expense (5) N/A N/A 57.5 1.22 Decrease in Loss from Discontinued Operations, net of tax (6) N/A N/A 35.4 0.75 Gain on Disposal of Discontinued Operations in 2012, net of tax (7) N/A N/A 34.0 0.72 Decrease in Operating Income (8) (46.1) (0.7)% (24.8) (0.60) For the Year Ended December 31, 2012 \$ 106.5 2.6 % \$ 87.4 \$ 1.78
+Operating Income from Continuing Operations Operating Margin Net Earnings (Loss) Attributable to Quad/Graphics Common Shareholders Earnings (Loss) Per Share Attributable to Quad/ Graphics Common Shareholders- Diluted For the year ended December 31, 2011 \$ 156.9 3.6 % \$ (46.9) \$ (1.00) 2012 restructuring, impairment and transaction-related charges (1) (118.3) (2.9)% (71.0) (1.50) 2011 restructuring, impairment and transaction- related charges (2) 114.0 2.6 % 68.4 1.45 Decrease in interest expense (3) N/A N/A 14.4 0.31 Loss on debt extinguishment in 2011 (4) N/A N/A 20.4 0.43 Decrease in income tax expense (5) N/A N/A 57.5 1.22 Decrease in loss from discontinued operations, net of tax (6) N/A N/A 35.4 0.75 Gain on disposal of discontinued operations, net of tax, in 2012 (7) N/A N/A 34.0 0.72 Decrease in operating income (8) (46.1) (0.7)% (24.8) (0.60) For the year ended December 31, 2012 \$ 106.5 2.6 % \$ 87.4 \$ 1.78

-(1) Restructuring, impairment and transaction-related charges of \$118.3 million incurred during the year ended December 31, 2012 included:
+(1) Restructuring, impairment and transaction-related charges of \$118.3 million incurred during the year ended December 31, 2012, included:

-- a. \$27.2 million of employee termination charges related to workforce reductions through facility consolidations and involuntary separation programs; - b. \$23.0 million of impairment charges for certain buildings and equipment no longer being utilized in production as a result of facility consolidations; - stin and divestiture activities; - d. \$44.6 million of acquisition-related integration costs; and - e. \$19.4 million of various other restructuring charges, including costs to maintain and exit closed facilities, as well as lease exit charges, presented net of a \$12.8 million curtailment gain as a result of the amendment to postretirement medical benefit plans and a \$2.4 million gain on the collection of a note receivable related to a settlement of a disputed pre-acquisition World Color Press note receivable.
+- \$27.2 million of employee termination charges related to workforce reductions through facility consolidations and involuntary separation programs; - b. \$23.0 million of impairment charges including: (1) \$13.1 million of land and building impairment charges primarily related to the Limerick, Ireland; Mt.
+Morris, Illinois; Pila, Poland; Richmond, Virginia and Stillwater, Oklahoma plant closures and (2) \$9.9 million of machinery and equipment impairment charges related to facility consolidations including Jonesboro, Arkansas; Mexico City, Mexico; Pila, Poland and Stillwater, Oklahoma, as well as other capacity reduction restructuring initiatives; - \$4.1 million of transaction-related charges consisting of professional service fees for business acquisition and divestiture activities, primarily related to the acquisition of Vertis and the business exchange transaction with Transcontinental; - d. \$44.6 million of acquisition-related integration costs primarily related to preparing existing facilities to meet new production requirements resulting from work transferring from closed plants, as well as other costs related to the integration of the acquired companies; and - e. \$19.4 million of other restructuring charges, including costs to maintain and exit closed facilities, as well as lease exit charges, presented net of a \$12.8 million curtailment gain as a result of the amendment to postretirement medical benefit plans and a \$2.4 million gain on the collection of a note receivable related to a settlement of a disputed preacquisition World Color Press note receivable.